 This is where you see what works and what does not by seeing how the strategy would have performed in the past.
 You can backtest on TradingView, by using Python or by simply typing on CLEO.one.
 Play with timeframes and see what matches your temperament.
 It used to take a ton of time to set up your backtesting but today with some platforms you can get it done in an afternoon.

 The first few attempts might not yield what you want but as you improve and stay persistent, your trading skills will improve too.
-Backtesting will also reveal if any of your preconceptions about what is effective are correct, saving you a lot of money into the process.
+Backtesting will also reveal if any of your preconceptions about what is effective are correct, saving you a lot of money in the process.

 Backtesting is a must for serious traders, legacy markets like forex and stocks rely on it and it’s a matter of time before crypto catches up too.